 - You can continue this process, one on top of the other, until all your flowers are prepared.

 Once your stack is done, top it off with your heavy book and the brick or stone.
-This method usually takes 2 - 4 weeks.
+This method usually takes two to four weeks.

-While drying your flowers and pressing your flowers work well to save your flowers, you can save the color of your flowers and even leaves.
-If you use flower pounding techniques, you can create colorful fabric and even paper using your favorite flowers.
+While drying and pressing flowers works well to save your flowers, you can also save the color of your flowers and even leaves.
+If you use flower pounding techniques, you can create colorful fabric and even paper and other flower crafts using your favorite blooms.